 Walk Smart.
 Drive Smart.

 Pedestrian safety requires three E’s: education, enforcement and engineering.
 Of these, education is the least expensive — and easiest to share.
 Walk safe.
 Encourage drivers to slow down.
-And spread the word on motorists’ responsibilities to pedestrians.
+And remind people who drive that pedestrians have the right of way in crosswalks.

 Pedestrian Right of Way